-King Hall has just undergone a major expansion and revision, rendering it one of the most beautiful and functional facilities in the country.
-It has two moot courtrooms, a pretrial-skills laboratory, a large computer lab, study carrels, student journal offices, lounges, infant care co-op, and offices for student organizations, all easily accessible to disabled students.
+King Hall has two moot courtrooms, a pretrial-skills laboratory, a large computer lab, study carrels, student journal offices, lounges, infant care co-op, and offices for student organizations, all easily accessible to disabled students.
 Classrooms have state-of-the-art audiovisual and multimedia equipment.
 Wireless Internet access is available throughout the building.

-The Mabie Law Library was founded with the UC Davis School of Law in 1966.
-The library is the center for study and legal research for the Law School community, and students have access to numerous legal print resources and many online databases via the library and California Digital Library.
+The Mabie Law Library, founded in 1966, is the center for study and legal research for the Law School community, and students have access to numerous legal print resources and many online databases via the library and California Digital Library.
 The library is a federal and California document depository.
+PAUL and LYDIA KALMANOVITZ APPELLATE COU